Understanding the difference between Roles and Permissions is key to the successful management of your users’ access levels in the Plum Platform.

 - Recruiting Analyst: Can see and do everything in the Analytics feature.

-- Talent Admin: Can see and do everything in the Talent Feature (Groups, Maps).
+- Talent Admin: Can see and do everything in the Talent Feature (Groups, Talent Maps, Leadership Potential).

 - Match Criteria Admin: Can see and do everything in the Match Criteria Catalog.